 Eagle Lake rainbow trout

-The Eagle Lake rainbow trout is native to Eagle Lake and its tributaries, namely Pine Creek, in Lassen County.
+Eagle Lake rainbow trout (O.m. aquilarum) are native to Eagle Lake and its tributaries, namely Pine Creek, in Lassen County.
+They are also called Eagle Lake trout

 Pine Creek is closed to fishing below CA 44.
 Above CA 44, it's mostly brookies.
-Hence, the best and only option within their native range is Eagle Lake itself.
+Hence, only reasonable location within their native range to catch an Eagle Lake trout is on Eagle Lake itself.
 While Eagle Lake can be fished from the shore, it is best fished afloat.
 Typically, the best fishing is during the early mornings and late evenings as the fish tend to go deep when the sun is high.

 Eagle Lake rainbow trout caught in a select few nearby waters do qualify for the Western Native Trout Challenge.
-For the California Heritage Trout Challenge, only catches in Eagle Lake and Pine Creek qualify.
+For the California Heritage Trout Challenge, only catches in Eagle Lake and its tributaries, namely Pine Creek, qualify.

-Of the northern California rivers, the Smith River is known to have the greatest population of coastal cutthroat trout and is my favorite fishery for this species.
+Of the northern California rivers, the Smith River system is known to have the greatest population of coastal cutthroat trout and is my favorite fishery for this species.
+Sea-run cutties are only present below the first fish barrier.
+While resident coastal can be found thoughout the system, they are readily caught above the first fish barrier.

-A resident juvenille coastal cutthroat trout.
+A resident coastal cutthroat trout.
 Caught on a tributary of the Smith River.

 Paiute cutthroat trout (O.h. seleniris).

-The Lahontan cutthroat trout (LCT), the type subspecies, can be found in waters of the western Lahontan basin, including the Carson, Truckee, or Walker river drainages.
+Lahontan cutthroat trout (O.h. henshawi) (LCT), the type subspecies, can be found in waters of the western Lahontan basin, including the Carson, Truckee, or Walker river drainages.

-They can be found in a number of local rivers and their tributaries, including the Truckee and Upper Truckee rivers and the forks of the Carson River.
+They can be found in a number of Eastern Sierra waters, including the Truckee and Upper Truckee rivers and the forks of the Carson River.
 They are especially pretty in stream form.
 Decent sized lake-form specimens can also be found in Fallen Leaf, Heenan, Independence, Kirman and various other lakes in the area, including even Lake Tahoe.

-If you'd like a LCT in lake form, I suggest fishing either Independence Lake or Heenan Lake.
-While Heenan is a good choice, my favorite is Independence Lake due to its surrounded by some stunning scenery.
-It does however require a high-clearance 4x4 to access and, and being located in a preserve, there's a few restrictions to abide to.
+If you'd like a LCT in lake form, I suggest fishing either Heenan Lake or Independence Lake.
+My favorite is Independence Lake due to it being surrounded by some stunning scenery.
+However, It does require a high-clearance 4x4 to access and, being located in a preserve with a few restrictions to abide to.

 If you'd like a LCT in stream form, I suggest fishing one of the small streams in the Tahoe or Walker basins known for their self-sustaining populations, such as the Meiss Meadows area of the Upper Truckee River.